How to organize puzzles – here’s what you need:

 When she was done playing with the puzzles I scooped them all up into one large ziplock bag until I could figure out what to do with them.
 I obviously needed a better system because I didn’t want to sort them all back into their baggies and then have her dump them all out again, that would make me crazy!

-I found some cute little plastic containers at Target and decided they would be the perfect solution for organizing the puzzles.
+I found some cute little plastic containers and decided they would be the perfect solution for organizing the puzzles.
 But first came the sorting… I plopped myself down on our living room floor and sorted them all out, I think it took me about 30 minutes.

 After I had sorted all the puzzles into piles I started putting them together, one at a time.
 Because we don’t have the boxes that the puzzles came in I wanted to make sure we had a reference of what the completed puzzle should look like.
 So one by one I put each of the puzzles together, took pictures of them, and then put them in one of the plastic boxes.